gitlabhq/gitlabhq/doc/permissions/permissions.md

 ## External Users

-In cases where it is desired that a user has access to some internal or private projects, but others should remain hidden from this user, there is the option of creating `External Users`.
+In cases where it is desired that a user has access only to some internal or private projects, there is the option of creating **External Users**.
+This feature may be useful when for example a contractor is working on a given project and should only have access to that project.
-An administrator can flag a user as external through the API or by checking the checkbox on the admin panel.

-In the case of a new user: navigate to the **Admin** area and click the **New User** button.
-If you would like to edit a user, go to the user list on the **Admin** area and click the **Edit** button.

-External users can only access projects to which they are explicitly granted access, thus hiding all internal projects.
+External users can only access projects to which they are explicitly granted access, thus hiding all other internal or private ones from them.
+Access can be granted by adding the user as member to the project or group.
-Access can be granted by adding the users as member to the project or by including this user in a group.
-External users will, like usual users, receive a role in the project or group with all the abilities that are mentioned in the table above.

-External users cannot create groups or projects, and have the same access as logged out users in all other cases.
-This feature may be useful when for example a contractor is working on a given project and should only access the given project and public projects.
+They will, like usual users, receive a role in the project or group with all the abilities that are mentioned in the table above.
+They cannot however create groups or projects, and they have the same access as logged out users in all other cases.

+An administrator can flag a user as external [through the API](../api/users.md) or by checking the checkbox on the admin panel.
+As an administrator, navigate to **Admin > Users** to create a new user or edit an existing one.
+There, you will find the option to flag the user as external.